 I’ve known about this mine for a long time but had avoided it because it was so close to town.
 I figured everything had already been carted off and the mine reclaimed.
 Over the course of the last year or so, I had multiple sources bring it up.
 It still was a low priority, but I started thinking more about it.
-Finally, we were out on a trip to Nevada and driving by the area.
+Finally, we were driving by the area on a trip to Nevada.
 We stopped to pay a visit.

 Of the mine workings, we focused on two main adits (tunnels), the lower haulage adit (also known as the Conveyor Drift) and the upper main adit on top of the massive mine dump.

 Next, we went up to the main adit high above the conveyor adit.
-An extra large portal leads into multiple large room-and-pillar underground chambers.
-It didn’t take long, however, to discover that all of these passageways were either collapsed, filled-in or just came to a dead end.
+A giant portal leads into multiple large room-and-pillar underground chambers.
+It didn’t take long, however, to discover that all passageways had either collapsed, filled in, or just came to a dead end.
 There wasn’t much to see in here other than the large rooms.

 Back outside, we checked out the office building.
 A landslide has crushed a section of the steel structure.
 We took a look inside.
-And unfortunately, everything that wasn’t nailed down has disappeared and most everything else is vandalized.
+Unfortunately, everything that wasn’t nailed down has disappeared, and almost everything else has been vandalized.
 Too bad.
-I had hopes that the mine and camp would be in better condition but it reminds me of why I neglected to go to it for so long in the first place.
+I had hopes that the mine and camp would be in better condition, but it reminds me of why I neglected to go to it for so long in the first place.